HGNC/pfam-dom-draw/README.md

 Information about the InterPro REST API can be found at https://github.com/ProteinsWebTeam/interpro7-api/tree/master/docs.

 ## Cite us please
-Although the code is free and release with a permissive license with very little restrictions, we would appreciate it if you could reference us in some way, however this is not compulsary.
+Although this code is free and released with a permissive license with very few restrictions, we would appreciate it if you would reference our project in some way.
 The latest reference to our project can be found below.

 Seal RL, Braschi B, Gray K, Jones TEM, Tweedie S, Haim-Vilmovsky L, Bruford EA.
 **Genenames.org: the HGNC resources in 2023.** Nucleic Acids Res.